Sati (practice): Origin and spread

 The origins and spread of the practice of sati are complex and much debated questions, without a general consensus.
 It has been speculated that rituals, such as widow sacrifice or widow burning, have prehistoric roots.
 (Note: Early 20th-century pioneering anthropologist James G. Frazer thought that the legendary Greek story of Capaneus, whose wife Evadne threw herself on his funeral pyre, might be a relic of an earlier custom of live widow-burning.
-In Book 10 of Quintus Smyrnaeus' Posthomerica (lines 467ff.), Oenone is said to have thrown herself on he burning pyre of her erstwhile husband Paris, or Alexander.
+In Book 10 of Quintus Smyrnaeus' Posthomerica (lines 467ff.), Oenone is said to have thrown herself on the burning pyre of her erstwhile husband Paris, or Alexander.
 The strangling of widows after their husbands' deaths are attested to from cultures as disparate as the Natchez people in present-day Louisiana, to a number of Pacific Islander cultures.

 Ahmad ibn Fadlan describes a 10th-century CE ship burial of the Rus'.
 When a female slave had said she would be willing to die, her body was subsequently burned with her master on the pyre.)
 The archaeologist Elena Efimovna Kuzmina has listed several parallels between the burial practices of the ancient Asiatic steppe Andronovo cultures and the Vedic Age.
 She considers sati to be a largely symbolic double burial or a double cremation, a feature she argues is to be found in both cultures, with neither culture observing it strictly.